There are several things that a small business owner or operator should consider before signing a California commercial lease agreement.

 2. Triple Net Lease

-This is also known as an NNN lease.
-With this type of lease, the tenant pays for property expenses.
+A triple net lease is also known as an NNN lease.
+With this type of lease, the tenant makes the payment for property expenses.

 Triple net leases are the most common for multi-tenant industrial and retail properties.
 Operating expenses can be higher than for office space.